apache/mxnet/docs/tutorials/gluon/mnist.md

 ![png](./wrong_train.png)
 ![png](./wrong_val.png)

-In this case, it is rather obvious that our MLP network is either too simple or not trained long enough to perform really great on this dataset, as can be seen from the fact that some of the mislabelled examples are rather "easy" and should not be a challenge for our neural net.
+In this case, it is rather obvious that our MLP network is either too simple or not trained long enough to perform really great on this dataset, as can be seen from the fact that some of the mislabeled examples are rather "easy" and should not be a challenge for our neural net.
 As it turns out, moving to the CNN architecture presented in the following section will give a big performance boost.

 ### Convolutional Neural Network